KostalLukas/Tests-for-Hg-Comagnetometer-of-n2EDM/README.md

 - Window Test
   - UV window comparison
     - analysis script is Window Comparison Analysis.py
-    - Windows are numbered 1-9 as showin in UV-windows.csv
+    - Windows are numbered 1-9 as showin in UV\_windows.csv
-    - beamsplitter ratios measured for each window test saved as Window_Rbs.csv
+    - beamsplitter ratios measured for each dataset are saved as Window_Rbs.csv
     - the analysis script takes the first 9 datasets specified in Window_Rbs.csv and compares their trnamsission correcting for the drift in beamsplitter ratio
+    - dataset for W7 had to be corrected for a jump in transmission and is denoted with Cr at the end
   - UV window transmission
     - analysis script is Window Analysis.py
     - data is saved as Window\_(timestamp)\_W(window no)\_(optional type of test).txt